Ericsson-LMF/IoT-Gateway/README.md

 * Typically one must install and start the appropriate bundles manually after this step or edit the init.xargs and props.xargs files in order to configure the OSGi environment to install and start the necessary bundles.

 ### Building the tutorial

+Bare bones project (see above) must be built before building the tutorial.

 The pom.xml file in the "dist" folder contains a profile called "tutorial" which can be invoked by "mvn -P tutorial clean install".
 This profile will set